OrderIn/fs-applicant-verification/README.md

-# fs-applicant-verification
+# The full-stack applicant verification

-This is Orderin Software Engineering's fullstack application verification questions.
+This is Orderin Software Engineering's full-stack application verification questions.

+---

+## Question 1

+Can you identify the mistake?
+Please explain what will happen.